Wheaton Precious Metals Corp (WPM) Stock: Tracking the Weekly Performance - News Heater

 Many brokerage firms have already submitted their reports for WPM stocks, with RBC Capital Mkts repeating the rating for WPM by listing it as a “Sector Perform.”
 The predicted price for WPM in the upcoming period, according to RBC Capital Mkts is $45 based on the research report published on May 23, 2023 of the current year 2023.

-During the last 5 trading sessions, WPM fell by -3.23%, which changed the moving average for the period of 200-days by -5.12% in comparison to the 20-day moving average, which settled at $42.08.
-In addition, Wheaton Precious Metals Corp saw 8.11% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WPM rose by +2.63%, which changed the moving average for the period of 200-days by -4.47% in comparison to the 20-day moving average, which settled at $43.07.
+In addition, Wheaton Precious Metals Corp saw 10.95% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for WPM